Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 These are not model classes, but default stances about how uncertainty is represented and resolved.

-Forecasting differs by what it tries to approximate: the world around, the data as it comes, a set of possible futures, or informed human judgment.
-Each orientation reflects a distinct view of what makes a forecast valid.

-They are complementary rather than competing, and most systems combine them.
-Their differences matter most when conditions change or uncertainty is high.

 [The seven philosophies are explicated in this separate document](predictive-modeling-philosophies.md).
 In short, forecasting differs by what it tries to approximate: the world around, the data as it comes, a set of possible futures, or informed human judgment.
 Each orientation reflects a distinct view of what makes a forecast valid.

 They are complementary rather than competing, and most systems combine them.
 Their differences matter most when conditions change or uncertainty is high.